What happens to the children after a split when you are not married?

 However, there are certain family statutory rights and obligations that arise regardless of there being a formal marriage.
 Child support, for example, is a statuary duty to support minor children (and certain adult children) imposed on the parents regardless of them having ever been married.
 California Family Code § 3900 provides that both the father and mother of a minor child have an equal responsibility to support their child.
 This duty continues until the unmarried child completes the 12th grade or attains the age of 18, whichever occurs first.
 However, the law does not limit the rights of parents to agree to provide additional support.
 A child support obligation between non-marital cohabiting parents is enforceable either through a parentage action or other action under the Family Code.
 Similarly, non-marital cohabiting partners have custody and visitation rights similarly to those formally married.

-If you have any questions about child support or child custody, the Certified Family Law Specialists at Lonich Patton Ehrlich Policastri have decades of experience handling complex family law matters.
-Please contact the Certified Family Law Specialists at Lonich Patton Ehrlich Policastri for further information.
+If you have any questions about child support or child custody, the Certified Family Law Specialists at Lonich Patton Erlich Policastri have decades of experience handling complex family law matters.
+Please contact the Certified Family Law Specialists at Lonich Patton Erlich Policastri for further information.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.